Consult and interpret campaign reports

-You'll also be able to see the statistics for each of the URLs you've linked in your template.
-Of each of them, you will be able to see the detail of which subscribers have clicked by pressing the button with the ellipsis.
+You'll also be able to view the statistics for each of the URLs you've linked to in your template.
+For each of them, you can see the detail of which subscribers have clicked by pressing the button with the ellipsis.

 Finally, you can check in detail each subscriber included in the shipment, depending discriminating Open, not open, Clicks, Hard Bounces, Soft Bounces, Complaints and downs.

-From each subscriber you will be able to know the opening date, the country, the city, the number of times you have opened it, the number of clicks you have made in the campaign (in the Clicks section), the list to which it belongs and its status in it and the quality calculated based on its interaction with your shipments.
-You'll be able to generate a file to download with these subscribers, or create a new list from the filter you've chosen.
+From each subscriber you will be able to know the opening date, the country, the city, the number of times they have opened it, the number of clicks they have made in the campaigns (in the Clicks section), the list to which they belong and their status in it and the quality calculated based on their interaction with your mailings.
+You can generate a file to download with these subscribers, or create a new list from the filter you have chosen.

 Compare the results of two or more campaigns

-In addition to viewing all these statistics for each campaign, you have the option to compare these results between two and ten of them.
-Just select the campaigns you're interested in, and click the Compare button.
+In addition to consulting all these statistics for each campaign, you have the option to compare these results between two and ten of them.
+All you have to do is select the campaigns you are interested in, and click on the Compare button.

 In this way, you will be able to see a graphical comparison of the results of the campaigns you have selected.

-If you want to know more about which are the most important statistics, how to interpret them and how to improve them, visit our Guide to the most important metrics in email marketing.
+If you want to know more about what the most important statistics are, how to interpret them and how to improve them, visit our Guide to the most important metrics in email marketing.